tritemio/manta_manu/ES_formulas.md

 \(A_{ex}\) in ALEX is replaced with \(DA_{ex}\) in PAX.
 Note however that, in PAX, \(F_{DAexDem}\) contains fluorescent signal due to D laser excitation.
-With this notation, in both ALEX and P we can define the total signal during D excitation (e.g. burst size):
+With this notation, in both ALEX and PAX, we can define the total signal during D excitation (e.g. burst size):

 \[